 software.
 Your contact and identification information is entered here.
 You can open a reporting form to enter pesticide data7, upload your report, change the report year, edit your list of products7, change the Report Root and access the program documentation..Control Center (also known as Control Center): The main window of the

-Pesticide Reporting Service Bureau after your report has been accepted.
+email message sent by the Pesticide Reporting Service Bureau after your report has been accepted.
 Typically this email is sent out within about one week of submission.
 The message contains a list of the applicators from your report who have been credited with reporting for the year.
 For pesticide sales businesses it will contain the credited with reporting.
 If you do not receive this email, please contact us.
-You will not be credited with reporting for the year until your report has been accepted.Report Acceptance Email (also known as second email): The email sent by the
+You will not be credited with reporting for the year until your report has been accepted.Report Acceptance Email: The

 Control Center.
 The folder name is PRLyyyy (where “yyyy” is the report year, for ex.
 PRL2014) and it is created by the PRL Reporting Software Options .
 A separate report folder is created for each report year.
 You may store your files in another location, but the identity.txt is always saved in the report folder.
 We strongly recommend saving to the current report folder, which is the default location used by our software.Report Folder (also known as Data Directory): The default folder for storing report files that you save and the identity.txt file containing the information entered on the

 The PRL Reporting Software displays the current location for the report folder in the upper right corner of the Control Center.